emesik/pymonerowallet/docs/source/index.rst

 Documentation for the PyMoneroWallet project
 ============================================

+PyMoneroWallet is a Python library to query a Monero wallet.

-You'll find below anything you need to install and use the PyMoneroWallet library.
+You'll find in this documentation anything you need to install your Monero wallet and use the PyMoneroWallet library.

 Guide
 =====